Current U.S. retirement snapshot

 What is the 4% rule?

-The 4% rule is a common rule of thumb used in retirement planning.
-It suggests that withdrawing about 4% of a retirement portfolio per year may provide a sustainable income in some long-term scenarios.
+The 4% rule is a common retirement rule of thumb.
+It suggests that withdrawing about 4% of a retirement portfolio per year may be a reasonable starting estimate for sustainable income in some long-term scenarios.

-This calculator uses that concept to show a simple estimated monthly retirement income.
+This page uses that concept to show a simple estimated monthly retirement income.
 It is only an educational estimate, not a guarantee.

 How to use this calculator